Parameterized Complexity of the Star Decomposition Problem: ILP formulations

 \section{ILP formulations}

 Let $I=\Gsa$ be an instance of \sdp.
-It can be seen that $I$ is a yes-instance if and only if there is an orientation $\tau$ on $G$ such that $G_\tau$ admits an $\sa$ star decomposition.
+It can be seen that $I$ is a yes-instance if and only if there is an orientation $\tau$ on $G$ such that the oriented $G_\tau$ admits an $\sa$ star decomposition where each star is directed from its center to its leaves.
 Now, we can write an integer linear programming (ILP) for the problem as follows.
 Suppose that $V=[n]$ and for each vertex $u\in V$ and star length $i\in [d]$, define the variable $x_{i,u}$ as the number of stars of length $s_i$ with the center $u$.
 Also, for each edge $e=uv\in E$, $u<v$, define the variable $y_e$ which is equal to one if $e$ is oriented in $\tau$ from $u$ to $v$ and is equal to zero, otherwise.
 Now, it is clear that $I$ is a yes-instance if and only if the following ILP has a feasible solution.

 Constraints \eqref{eq:d} assure that the total number of used stars of length $s_i$ on all vertices is equal to $a_i$, for each $i\in [d]$ and Constraints \eqref{eq:V} guarantee that the sum of lengths of stars on vertex $u$ is equal to the out-degree of the vertex $u$, for each $u\in V$.